To determine the best internet speed for your home, consider the number of smart phones, smart TV’s, tablets and computers you have.

 Internet Statistics for Nashville, Tennessee

-Known as America’s Music City, Nashville ranks as Tennessee’s 13th most internet-connected city.
-Attributed to the city’s ever-growing population of up-and-coming music acts, students, and young families, Nashville’s internet ranking leads neighboring cities like ahead of Antioch, Madison, Hermitage, Whites Creek, and Old Hickory..
-While there are 24 internet providers servicing the city in total—AT&T Internet, XFINITY from Comcast and AT&T Fiber with the greatest coverage availability—there are still people in Nashville have access to only one or no wired internet connections.
+Known as America’s Music City, Nashville ranks as Tennessee’s 18th most internet-connected city.
+Attributed to the city’s ever-growing population of up-and-coming music acts, students, and young families, Nashville’s internet ranking leads neighboring cities like ahead of Antioch, Madison, Whites Creek, Hermitage, and Old Hickory.
+While there are 18 internet providers servicing the city in total—XFINITY from Comcast, AT&T Internet and EarthLink with the greatest coverage availability—there are still people in Nashville have access to only one or no wired internet connections.
 Nevertheless, Nashville’s booming music industry and growing population fueled by southern charm make it a strong contender to call home.